rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 But on the more complex end, this could look like spinning up multiple cloud instances with a database, service and client all running on different instances.
 So we want the framework to provide resource management, to ensure each bench can efficiently create any resources it needs.

-As you can see, all of this stuff is meaningless to a microbenchmark and trying to jam it into a microbenchmarking framework would result in something that is too generic and not well suited to either task.
+As you can see, all of this stuff is meaningless to a microbenchmark and trying to jam it into a microbenchmarking framework would result in something that is trying to be everything and ultimately not well suited to either task.

 ### A possible solution: windsock